Your exchange forms a key part of your degree, so it's important you understand exactly what the academic requirements and implications will be.

 Before you go

 Yes, providing that you successfully complete your time abroad, the work that you have undertaken at your host institution will be credited towards your Edinburgh degree.
 You will have to pass the year abroad in order to progress to your final year at the University of Edinburgh.

 However, for most students on an optional exchange, the grades you achieve will not be converted into Edinburgh equivalent marks, and your degree will normally be classified only based on the work you complete in your final year at Edinburgh.

 Therefore, if you go on exchange for a full academic year, your degree classification will normally be based only on the fourth year grades you achieve at the University of Edinburgh (unless you are undertaking a five year programme of study in which case it may be based on your fourth and fifth years - please check with your School for confirmation).

-University of Edinburgh policy requires that in order to proceed with your exchange in third year, you must pass all your second year courses at first sitting.
+University of Edinburgh policy requires that in order to proceed with your exchange in third year, you must pass all your second year courses at first sitting, before the start of your exchange.
 Students who have not passed a full 240 credits of courses at the end of the May exam diet will not be permitted to proceed with their exchange.

 If you know that you have failed an exam it is important to notify your relevant exchanges team and your exchange coordinator as soon as possible so we can look into the impact this may have on your ability to proceed with your exchange.

 Where students nominated for exchange have had special circumstances approved, please contact your Exchange Coordinator, who will consult with the College and SWAY regarding the feasibility of proceeding with your exchange plans.
 Please note, as this credit requirement is a degree regulation, any exceptions have to be granted by the College and cannot be made by SWAY.
 We can only take into account special circumstances which have been applied for and approved through the official channels.